niente010/MDEF_website/docs/term1/TheMachineParadox.md

 !!! tip ""
     ## **Reflections**
     For a long time, I've been curious to delve into an operation of this nature.
-The idea of going beneath the surface of our technological devices has always intrigued me: not necessarily to understand every technical detail they offer, but to demystify them and create a more empathetic connection with what we typically consider as “machines” or “tools”.
+The idea of going beneath the surface of our technological devices has always intrigued me: not necessarily to understand every technical detail they offer, but to ==demystify== them and create a more empathetic connection with what we typically consider as “machines” or “tools”.

-    Reading James Bridle's “New Dark Age” was a revelation for me: it helped clarify how we often misconceive digital processes as occurring in some ethereal 'cloud.'
+    Reading ==James Bridle's “New Dark Age”== was a revelation for me: it helped clarify how we often misconceive digital processes as occurring in some ethereal ==cloud==.
 Bridle effectively debunks this notion, illustrating how these complex phenomena are inextricably linked to the real world and its resources.
-This realization is valid not only for physical interfaces, where the opacity often prevents users from understanding, repairing, or modifying the internals, but also for digital interfaces like AI.
+This realization is valid not only for physical interfaces, where ==the opacity often prevents users from understanding, repairing, or modifying the internals==, but also for digital interfaces like AI.
 The opaque nature of AI's data extraction processes often renders them unquestionable and inaccessible to users.

-    This is why adopting a critical approach towards technology is essential.
+    This is why adopting a ==critical approach towards technology== is essential.
 We need to empathize with it, striving to observe and understand its mechanisms both from practical and conceptual standpoints.

 !!! note ""